 When using an ultrasonic device, it’s important to make sure they are not too loud that they can damage the cat’s hearing.
 It can also scare them and change their behavior for the worse if you are not careful.

-Pheromones is another product you can purchase that contains natural fragrances created by cats.
+Pheromones is another product you can purchase that contains a synthetic copy of the natural chemical signals created by cats.
 You can use pheromones to calm your cats, prevent them from fighting, and to curb their scratching and clawing.
 The odor they release is undetectable to humans, and you usually plug them into the wall like an air freshener, but you can also purchase them in a spray bottle.

 Unfortunately, like catnip, not all cats will respond to pheromones, and those that do don’t all react the same way.